New Edition!

 Other Ways to Transfer Property

-There are a number of other ways to transfer property—and avoid probate— that can be useful in certain situations.
+There are a number of other ways to transfer property—and avoid probate—that can be useful in certain situations.
 These methods include:

 • pay-on-death accounts for bank deposits or securities (stocks and bonds)

-• transfer-on-death real estate deeds
+• transfer on death real estate deeds

-• transfer-on-death vehicle registration
+• transfer on death vehicle registration

 • joint tenancy, a form of ownership where the surviving owner(s) automatically receive the interest of a deceased owner without probate, and